A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Methodology

 \subsubsection{Non-Verbal Region Detection Using the Trained Frame-Level Detection Model}

-After training the frame-level detection model, we apply it to standardized waveforms using a sliding window strategy, as shown in Figure ~\ref{fig:pipeline} (Step 2).
-Standardized waveforms are used because we observe that tools such as Silero-VAD \cite{Silero_VAD} (used in the Emilia pipeline \cite{he2024emilia}) often fail to detect non-verbal events occurring at the beginning or end of speech segments.
-As a result, non-verbal cues at segment boundaries are frequently missed.
-To provide sufficient context for each frame, we use a window size of 10 seconds and a hop size of 5 seconds.

-To improve segment quality, we introduce three filters: first, discard segments shorter than 0.3 seconds (based on empirical observations);); second, compute the maximum energy of each segment and remove those with very low energy, such as subtle breathing sounds that are hard to perceive.
-In our pipeline, the energy threshold is set to $-35\,\mathrm{dB}$.
-Third, remove segments with a CLAP score \cite{elizalde2023clap} less than 0.3, as a higher CLAP score indicates that the sound truly corresponds to non-verbal events.
+After training the frame-level detection model, we apply it to standardized waveforms using a sliding window strategy, as shown in Fig. \ref{fig:pipeline} (Step 2).
+Standardized waveforms are used because tools like Silero-VAD often miss NV events at the beginning or end of speech segments.
+To provide sufficient context for detection, we use a window size of 10s and a hop size of 5s.
+To improve detection quality, we apply three filters: (1) discard segments shorter than 0.3\,s; (2) remove segments with very low energy ($<-35\,\mathrm{dB}$), such as subtle breathing sounds; and (3) discard segments with a CLAP score below 0.3, since higher scores indicate true NV events.
+These thresholds are determined based on a simple inspection of the data.